cyristo/apifit/README.md

 We are using here the JSONPlaceholder API at jsonplaceholder.typicode.com (Fake Online REST API for Testing and Prototyping).

-We want to test the 'users' resource.
+We want to test the *users* resource.

 For this resource, let's check that :
 * the http status code is *200*